tombentley/alabama/source/com/github/tombentley/alabama/serialized-form.md

       "last": "Doe"
     }

-The `"class"` key is configurable, as is the bijective mapping used to transform the type `Person` to a `String`.
+The `"class"` key is configurable, as is the invertible mapping used to transform the type `Person` to a `String`.
 In the above example we used `"example.package::Person"`, but if all the classes in the serialized form came from a single package